SpaceX: 2021–present

-In July 2021, SpaceX unveiled another drone ship named A Shortfall of Gravitas, landing a booster from CRS-23 on it for the first time on August 29, 2021.
-Within the first 130 days of 2022, SpaceX had 18 rocket launches and two astronaut splashdowns.
-On December 13, 2021, company CEO Elon Musk announced that the company was starting a carbon dioxide removal program that would convert captured carbon into rocket fuel, after he announced a donation to the X Prize Foundation the previous February to provide the monetary rewards to winners in a contest to develop the best carbon capture technology.
+In July 2021, SpaceX unveiled another drone ship named A Shortfall of Gravitas, first landing CRS-23 on August 29, 2021.
+Within the first 130 days of 2022, SpaceX launched 18 rockets and returned two crews.
+On December 13, 2021, Musk announced that the company was starting a carbon dioxide removal program that would convert captured carbon into rocket fuel, after he announced a donation to the X Prize Foundation the previous February to fund a contest to develop the best carbon capture technology.

-In August 2022, Reuters reported that the European Space Agency (ESA) began initial discussions with SpaceX that could lead to the company's launchers being used temporarily, given that Russia blocked access to Soyuz rockets amid the Russian invasion of Ukraine.
-Since that invasion and in the greater war between Russia and Ukraine, Starlink was extensively used.

-In 2022, SpaceX's Falcon 9 also became the world record holder for the most launches of a single vehicle type in a single year.
-SpaceX launched a rocket approximately every six days in 2022, with 61 launches in total.
-All but one (a Falcon Heavy in November) was on a Falcon 9 rocket.
+In 2022, most SpaceX launches focused on Starlink, a consumer internet business that sends batches of internet-beaming satellites and now has over 6,000 satellites in orbit.
+SpaceX launched a rocket approximately every six days in 2022, with 61 launches in total, the most launches ever of a single vehicle type in a single year.
+All but one (a Falcon Heavy in November) was a Falcon 9.
+In August 2022, the European Space Agency (ESA) began discussions with SpaceX to substitute for Russian launches, amid the Russian invasion of Ukraine.